 How to Calculate Consumer Surplus

-Consumer surplus is an economic measurement to calculate the benefit (i.e. surplus) of what consumers are willing to pay for a good or service versus its market price.
+Consumer surplus is an economic measurement to calculate the benefit (i.e., surplus) of what consumers are willing to pay for a good or service versus its market price.
 The consumer surplus formula is based on an economic theory of marginal utility.
 The theory explains that spending behavior varies with the preferences of individuals.
 Since different people are willing to spend differently on a given good or service, a surplus is created.
-It is used across a wide range of corporate finance careers.
+This metric is used across a wide range of corporate finance careers.

 Consumer Surplus Formula

-There is an economic formula that is used to calculate the consumer surplus (i.e. benefit) by taking the difference of the highest they would pay and the actual price they pay.
+There is an economic formula that is used to calculate the consumer surplus by taking the difference of the highest consumers would pay and the actual price they pay.

 Here is the formula for consumer surplus:

 Here is an example to illustrate the point.
 A shopper is determined to buy a laptop with a 1.9GHz CPU and a 15″ screen and is willing to spend up to $1,000.
 As she browses through various electronics stores, she finds one for $600 that meets all her exact criteria (1.9GHz CPU and a 15″ screen), saving her $400 compared to what she was willing to spend.
-The $400 is her consumer surplus, which she can now save or spend further spend on other goods or services.
+The $400 is her consumer surplus, which she can now save or spend on other goods or services.

 Consumer Surplus on a Larger Scale

 Demand curves are highly valuable in measuring consumer surplus in terms of the market as a whole.
 A demand curve on a demand-supply graph depicts the relationship between the price of a product and the quantity of the product demanded at that price.
 Due to the law of diminishing marginal utility, the demand curve is downward sloping.
 The orange shaded part in the illustrated graph presented above represents the consumer surplus.

-- Qd = Quantity demanded at equilibrium, where demand and supply is equal
+- Qd = Quantity demanded at equilibrium, where demand and supply are equal

 - ΔP = Pmax – Pd